platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

   // Allow the services to work before the Redis module itself is enabled.
   $settings['container_yamls'][] = 'modules/contrib/redis/redis.services.yml';

-  // Manually add the classloader path, this is required for the container cache bin definition below
+  // Manually add the classloader path, this is required for the container
-  // and allows to use it without the redis module being enabled.
+  // cache bin definition below.
   $class_loader->addPsr4('Drupal\\redis\\', 'modules/contrib/redis/src');

   // Use redis for container cache.